 Alt-a2: The UE applies QCL assumption of the other signal.
 When the other signal is a PDSCH indicated with two TCI states, the UE applies the first TCI state of those two TCI states.

-ZTE, Nokia
+ZTE, Nokia, Qualcomm

 Alt-a3: The UE applies QCL assumption of the other signal.
 When the other signal is a PDSCH with two TCI states, if the PDSCH is scheme 1a/2a/2b, the UE applies the 1st TC state on AP CSI-RS with odd Id and 2nd TCI state on AP CSI-RS with even Id; if the PDSCH is scheme 3/scheme 4, the UE applies the QCL assumption of the overlapping PDSCH occasion.